(From Noreen:) These are diagrams that I use when I do presentations and workshops about co-production, in case they come in useful for you too!

 - If you haven’t got both the people providing services and the people using them around the table, then it’s simply not co-production.
 (Especially when professionals are working together across organisations, it’s not co-production if citizens aren’t involved.
 It’s collaboration, which is an important part of the whole approach – because to co-produce properly with citizens, organisations need to collaborate effectively – but let’s be clear on semantics!)

-- When and when note to use co-production?
+- When and when not to use co-production?
 Co-production is absolutely the right thing to address complex/wicked problems, but not simple or complicated ones that are linear and have predictable outcomes.
 (And we’re not talking here about emergency situations.)
-For more on this check out complexity theory (there are some links in this knowledge base that are a start).
+For more on this check out complexity theory and the Cynefin model.

 - This is a really handy diagram to highlight the difference between outputs (can usually be measured and counted easily) and outcomes (the difference they make to people’s lives).
 For example a fantastic triple chocolate cake could be a terrible outcome if the person it’s for is gluten and dairy intolerant!
 And to find out what a good outcome is you need to ask the person it is for.